 Let’s imagine this scenario: you’ve been doing wedding photography for a while, but want to dive into other photography specialties as well.
 What do you do: build new websites on separate domains, on separate sub-domains, or put everything under the same roof?

-Or you might have 2 or 3 old websites but hate having to manage them separately.
+Or you have have 2 or 3 old websites but hate having to manage them separately.
 Is it a good idea to merge them into a single website?

 This is a common pain point for photographers (having multiple specialties), so I gave it some serious consideration.
 If you’re in a scenario like this, I hope this give you some clarity.